NVComputing/nvcomputingsite/resources/acsl/digitalelectronics.md

 Digital electronics is a way to visualize boolean algebra using drawn-out circuits (also known as logic gates).
 Be sure to make sure you understand all of the boolean operations;
 check out the [Boolean Algebra](/resources/acsl/booleanalgebra) page if needed.
-If you understood that page really well, this page will be a piece of cake for you.
+If you understand boolean algebra, you understand digital electronics.

 Do note that there may be multiple ways to display the same boolean expression.